change-hi/change-hi.github.io/morea/data-wrangling-2/experience-real-example-cleanup.md

 <details>
   <summary>Solution</summary>

-  To get the name of the columns we can simply access the `columns` `Series` attribute that ever `DataFrame` has.
-This can be done either through chaining it after our `read_csv` method or by store it in a variable and then call the method using that variable.
+  To get the name of the columns we can simply access the <code>columns</code>, <code>Series</code> attribute that ever <code>DataFrame</code> has.
+This can be done either through chaining it after our <code>read_csv</code> method or by store it in a variable and then call the method using that variable.
 Below we use the chain approach.

   <pre>
   pd.read_csv("./data/hot_dogs_data.csv", nrows=5, na_values=-9).columns